 After the successful completion of the CT Real Estate Licensing Examination:

 Brokers: Provide this office with a copy of your passing examination score reports and pay additional fees (see below).
-All real estate broker licenses expire annually on March 31st.
-All new broker licenses activated January 1st – March 31st will be given an expiration date of March 31st of the next year.
+All real estate broker licenses expire annually on November 30th.
+All new broker licenses will be given an expiration date of November 30th of the next year.

 If you plan to do business as a legal entity (LLC, Corporation, Partnership) you must obtain a broker license in the name of that legal entity.
 Follow these application procedures first; then AFTER you have passed the CT Broker Licensing Exam, download the New Legal Entity Application and mail with the applicable fees and your passing broker exam score report.